karthickscse1/2019ht01555/README.md

 2. I added scripts to obtain dropped packets count for the TCP Flow and commented it.

 3. I ran the scripts and got outputs.
+Unfortunately I can't pull any outputs files from my office PCs, and I dont have Linux box in my home.
+But this script will run for sure.